Asymptotic analysis and efficient random sampling of directed ordered acyclic graphs: Conclusion and perspectives

 \section{Conclusion and perspectives}

 In this paper, we have studied the new class of directed ordered acyclic graphs, which are directed acyclic graphs endowed with an ordering of the out-edges of each of their vertices.
 We have provided a recursive decomposition of DOAGs that is amenable to the effective random sampling of DOAGs with a prescribed number of vertices, edges and source using the recursive method from Nijenhuis and Wilf.
-Using a bijection with a class of integer matrices, we also have provided an equivalent for the number of DOAGs with~$n$ vertices and designed an optimal uniform random sampler for them.
+Using a bijection with a class of integer matrices, we also have provided an equivalent for the number of DOAGs with~$n$ vertices and designed a uniform random sampler for DOAGs with~$n$ vertices and any number of edges.
+This second sampler is asymptotically optimal, both in terms of memory accesses and random bits consumption.

 We have also showed that our approach allows to approach classical labelled DAGs and have obtained a new recurrence formula for their enumeration.
-The important particularity is that this new formula is amenable to efficient random sampling when the number of edges is prescribed, which was not the case for previously known formulas.
+The important particularity of this new formula is that it is amenable to effective random sampling when the number of edges is prescribed, which was not the case for previously known formulas.

-\paragraph{Perspectives}
+\subsection{Perspectives}